luminix-cms/backend/docs/2b-validation.md

     }

     // Each validation context should have a corresponding method
-    // The absence of a method will result in an empty validation array }
+    // The absence of a method will remove the validation for that context }
 ```